-Trethowans mixes private client and commercial work in the South and beyond.
+Trethowans' private client and commercial practices are well established in the South.

 How to get a Trethowans training contract